 - 6.1.
 The voting membership shall include: - 6.1.1.
 The Clinical and Care Professional Lead for patient and public engagement (Chair) - 6.1.2.
-An ICB non executive director (Deputy chair) - 6.1.3.
-A South East London Healthwatch representative - 6.1.4.
-Two local people from each borough - 6.1.5.
-Representation from the following system partners (specific postholders to be identified and agreed) - 6.1.5.1.
-Local authorities - 6.1.5.2.
-Trusts - 6.1.5.3.
-Voluntary, community and social enterprise sector - 6.2.
-The non-voting members shall include:
+An ICB non executive director (Deputy Chair) - 6.1.3.
+Chief of Staff, ICB - 6.1.4.
+Joint Chief Medical Officer, ICB (Deputy Chair) - 6.1.5.
+A South East London Healthwatch representative - 6.1.6.
+A representative of the South East London Voluntary, Community, Social Enterprise (VCSE) Alliance - 6.1.7.
+Two local people from each borough - 6.1.8.
+Two local people from across south east London - 6.1.9.
+Representation from the following system partners (specific postholders to be identified and agreed) - 6.1.9.1.
+Local authorities - 6.1.9.2.
+Trusts

-6.2.1.
-The ICB Assistant Director of Engagement
+6.1.9.3.
+Voluntary, community and social enterprise sector

-6.3.
+- 6.2.
+The non-voting members shall include: - 6.2.1.
+The ICB Assistant Director of Engagement - 6.2.2.
+The ICB Senior Equality, Diversity and Inclusion Manager - 6.3.
 The committee is permitted with agreement of the chair and a majority of members, to formally co-opt additional members and/or other subject matter specialists including local people with lived experience to broaden the range of input should this be deemed necessary.
 The committee may additionally request subject matter experts attend on a one-off or ad hoc basis as required.